 During our stay we experienced exceptional international & Thai cuisines in the different restaurants at the resort but our favourite was the seafood bbq at the Dining room.
 The complimentary house made ice-creams available all day 🙂 and of course the incredible breakfasts are also worthy of mention.

-Our stay at Six Senses Yao Noi was certainly a memorable experience and we hope that more hotels and travel companies around the world can begin to implement sustainable practices regularly.
+Our stay at Six Senses Yao Noi was certainly a memorable experience and we hope that more hotels and travel companies around the world can follow their lead and begin to implement sustainable practices regularly.